Code 128 Barcodes with SQL Server Reporting Services SSRS -As Text

 How to create barcodes in SSRS using BarCodeWizFonts.Code128.dll

-- Barcodes are encoded using text inside a Text Box. (see also: Create barcodes as Images)
+• Barcodes are encoded using text inserted into a table. (see also: Create barcodes as Images)

 Before You Begin

-- In this example, the text box is placed inside a Table
+• In this example, the data field is placed inside a Table

 The Result